Load data from a cloud storage or a file system

 bucket_url="gs://filesystem-tutorial"

-As you can see, all parameters of filesystem can be specified directly in the code or taken from the configuration.
+can be specified directly in the code or taken from the configuration.

-dlt supports more ways of authorizing with the cloud storages, including identity-based and default credentials.
+dlt supports more ways of authorizing with cloud storages, including identity-based and default credentials.
 To learn more about adding credentials to your pipeline, please refer to the Configuration and secrets section.

 4. Running the pipeline